czi-finance/wrds_sample_code/README.md

 run;
 ```

-2. Extract only the valid records and the relevant data items from the Fundamental Annual file (which itself is too large to handle) for the given sample period.
+2. Extract only the valid records and the relevant items from the Fundamental Annual file for the given sample period.
-Here, only U.S. firms with non-missing book value of assets are included.
+Here, only U.S. firm-years with non-missing book value of assets are included.
-It is important to do a sanity check whether the pair of `gvkey` and `datadate` uniquely identify observations.
+It is important to do a sanity check and see whether the pair of `gvkey` and `datadate` uniquely identify observations.
 ```sas
 data funda_short; set comp.funda;
 where &comp_sample_period. and